strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 # ...
 ```

 Consumer groups are very useful for scaling your consumers according to demand.
 Consumers within a group do not read data from the same partition, but can receive data exclusively from zero or more partitions.
-One partition is assigned to exactly one member of a consumer group.
-As mentioned previously, if you want to guarantee message ordering, you would use one consumer with a single partition.
+Each partition is assigned to exactly one member of a consumer group.

 There are a couple of things worth mentioning when thinking about how many consumers to include in a group.
 Adding more consumers than partitions will not increase throughput.
 Excess consumers will be partition-free and idle.
-On the other hand, there is a potential upside in terms of reliability, because those idle consumers will be on standby in the event of failure.
+This might not be entirely pointless, however, as an idle consumer is effectively on standby in the event of failure of one of the consumers that does have partitions assigned.

 ### Consumer lag and consumer groups